bvabhishek/cracoon-S3-lab1/README.md

-# S3 Misconfiguration
+# S3 Unauthenticated Bucket Access

-## In the bustling corridors of Cloud Innovators, a cutting-edge tech organization, two interns named Alice and Bob joined the ranks.
+# In the bustling corridors of Cloud Innovators, a cutting-edge tech organization, two interns named Alice and Bob joined the ranks.
 Eager to prove themselves, they were tasked with deploying S3 buckets to store important company files.
 Little did they know that their actions would set the stage for a cloud security saga.
 Alice created the bucket MisconfiguredBucket and Bob misconfiguredacl bucket

 # Now that you've journeyed through the gripping story of Cloud Innovators, it's time for you, to immerse yourself as an attacker and how to act as defense in such scenarios in hands-on learning.

 * Explore Misconfigurations in "MisconfiguredBucket":

-Enter the realm of the misconfigured S3 bucket, "MisconfiguredBucket," where an attacker gained unauthorized access.
+Enter the realm of the misconfigured S3 bucket, "alice-misconfiguredbucket," where an attacker gained unauthorized access.
 Dive into the hands-on lab and discover how misconfigurations can lead to CRUD operations on sensitive files.
 Learn to secure your buckets against potential threats.

 * Unravel the Mystery of "misconfiguredacl":